The World of Fluorite Gemstone: A Radiant Beauty of Diverse Colours

 A Spectrum of Colours: The Diverse Varieties of Fluorite

 Fluorite is one of the most colourful minerals in the mineral kingdom.
+The different colours of fluorite are linked to various properties and meanings associated with spirituality, healing, and communication.
 It can appear in almost every colour imaginable, from deep purples and greens to yellow, blue, pink, red, and even black.
-The colour of fluorite is determined by factors such as impurities, exposure to radiation, and the size of the colour centers.
+The fluorite colour is influenced by elements like rare earth elements and processes such as irradiation and heat, which affect the light diffraction in fluorite.
+The colour of fluorite is determined by factors such as impurities, exposure to radiation, and the size of the colour centres.

 Purple Fluorite

 This is perhaps the most famous and widely recognized variety.
+Purple fluorite is linked with the crown chakra, aiding spiritual growth and connecting the mind to the cosmos.
 The deep, vibrant purple can range from light lilac to nearly black.
+Violet fluorite has historical significance in various cultures, such as ancient China, where it was believed to provide protection and enhance dreams.

 Green Fluorite

-Ranging from pale to deep green, this variety is often used in jewelry and is known for its glassy lustre.
+This variety, ranging from pale to deep green, is often used in jewelry and is known for its glassy lustre.

 Blue Fluorite